Twin Cities Pride

 Celebrate the greater LGBTQ community at one of the largest free Pride festivals in the country.

 Come celebrate Twin Cities Pride with us at the 2019 Pride festival and parade Saturday, June 22nd and Sunday, June 23rd!
 With over 400 exhibitor booths, 4 stages of entertainment, plenty of food and drink options and a schedule packed with events, Twin Cities Pride is something you don’t want to miss!

 To make the most out of your festival experience, don't worry about driving home.
 Make a weekend out of it!
-It's more fun when you sleep over (we promise).
-Be sure to check out the best hotel deals plus summer events and things to do during your weekend getaway.
+Book your stay at Hotel Ivy and be right next to all the Pride action!

 7 Ways to Maximize your Pride Experience in Minneapolis